 - 4. There is a statutory requirement to produce an Annual Governance Statement for the Police and Crime Commissioner and the Chief Constable. - 5.
 The Annual Governance Statements are included in the Statement of Accounts.
 However, good practice states that they should be considered as a stand-alone report and considered prior to the approval of the statement accounts. - 6.
 The Annual Governance Statement describes the governance arrangements that were in place over the last financial year for each corporation sole. - 7.
 The Annual Governance Statements are prepared in accordance with the CIPFA guidance notes for Policing bodies in England and Wales (2016 Edition).
 A copy of which is available upon request from the Office of the Police and Crime Commissioner.
-The statements are structured to systematically consider each of the seven principles of good governance set out in the CIPFA/SOLACE framework. - 8.
-For Policing bodies the approval of the Annual Governance Statement sits with the Police Commissioner and the Chief Constable for their respective organisations and both of them have considered and approved the attached statements. - 9.
+The statements are structured to systematically consider each of the seven principles of good governance set out in the CIPFA/SOLACE framework. - 9.
 The Annual Governance Statements are presented to JARAP ahead of the consideration of the Statement of Accounts, in line with good practice, and the panel are requested to consider and note the attached statements.